Free shipping to the US on orders over $150

 Bread Breakfast Snack Freezer-friendly

-Anpan is a Japanese style of bread filled with sweet red bean paste.
-It was invented in 1874 by Yasubei Kimura who was a Samurai.
+Anpan is a Japanese-style bread filled with sweet red bean paste.
+It was invented in 1874 by Yasubei Kimura, who was a Samurai.

-It’s a classic!
+It's a classic!
 In fact, Anpan is the most traditional sweet bread in Japan.
-It is a perfect mix of western and Japanese culture and taste.
-The texture of anpan is a fluffy but chewy Japanese bread and is slightly sweet.
-The red bean paste, or anko, is also quite sweet, but not like western desserts.
+It is a perfect mix of Western and Japanese culture and taste.
+The texture of anpan is fluffy but chewy Japanese bread and is slightly sweet.
+The red bean paste, or anko, is also quite sweet, but not like Western desserts.

 As Japan became more westernized during the Meiji period, the Samurai were no longer needed.
 This led Kimura to open up a bakery called “Kimuraya” in Tokyo.
 However, only hops yeast was available for making bread at this time, but it didn’t fit the taste of the Japanese palette.
 Kimura wanted to try something new, something more familiar to Japanese people.